box/developer.box.com/guides/events/event-triggers/shield-alert-events.md

 ---
 # Shield Alert Events

-[Box Shield][box-shield] must be purchased and enabled on a Box enterprise to take advantage of the advanced security offerings outlined below.
+[Box Shield][box-shield] must be purchased and enabled on a Box enterprise in order to take advantage of the advanced security offerings outlined below.

 ## Threat detection alerts